 The terms of the CEO’s remuneration and service contract shall be decided by the Board.
 CEO remuneration shall comply with the valid remuneration policy.

-The CEO’s remuneration consists of a fixed monthly salary including fringe benefits, variable long- or short-term incentive schemes based on performance, and any other elements that may be included in the remuneration policy.
+The President & CEO’s remuneration consists of a fixed monthly salary including fringe benefits, variable long- and shortterm incentive plans based on performance, and any other elements that may be included in the remuneration policy.

-Long- and/or short-term incentive schemes form the performance-based part of the CEO’s remuneration.
+Long- and short-term incentive plans form the performance-based part of the President & CEO’s remuneration.

 • fixed base salary,

-The CEO’s pension cover has been organised with statutory pension cover that is based on length of service and earnings as prescribed by law.
-The CEO’s retirement age is determined by the Employees Pensions Act.
+The President & CEO’s pension cover has been organized with statutory pension cover that is based on length of service and earnings.
+The President & CEO’s retirement age is determined by the Employees Pensions Act.

-As part of the CEO’s overall remuneration, supplementary pension cover may be offered in addition to statutory cover.
-Any supplementary pension cover shall be implemented with defined contribution plans.
+As part of the President & CEO’s overall remuneration, supplementary pension cover of one month’s salary was offered in addition to statutory cover.
+Supplementary pension cover was implemented as defined contribution plan.

-If the CEO’s service contract is terminated, the CEO’s compensation will be determined on the basis of contractual obligations and the incentive scheme’s terms and conditions.
+If the President & CEO’s contract is terminated, the President & CEO’s compensation will be determined on the basis of contractual obligations and the incentive plan’s terms and conditions.

-The CEO’s service contract specifies the CEO’s period of notice and any severance pay.
-The CEO’s notice period is six months on both sides.
-If the CEO’s contract is terminated by the company, the CEO will also receive additional severance pay equivalent to six months’ salary.
+The executive employment contract specifies the President & CEO’s period of notice and any severance pay.
+The President & CEO’s notice period is six months on both sides.
+If the President & CEO’s contract is terminated by the company, the President & CEO will also receive additional severance pay equivalent to six months’ salary.

 The Board of Directors determines the salary, bonuses and other benefits of other Executive Group members.
 The remuneration of Executive Group members consists of the following: